bmbouter/CeleryManagement/doc/policy/overview.rst

 it is, then the body of the policy is executed.
 Within the body, various Worker and Task attributes can be modified.

+Policies are designed to be simple and focused.
+Python language features that may conflict with this goal are purposely forbidden within policy code.

 See :ref:`Policies-API` for information about the objects and functions available to executing policies.